Monstrosity (film): Release

-Distribution

-Monstrosity was called a "classic of hack cinema" in advance of its showing at The Oaks Creek Theatre in Oakmont PA on 20 October 2020.
-As The Atomic Brain, it was shown on TV Channel 19 in Murrysville PA on Friday, Saturday, and Sunday, the 24th, 25th, and 26 July 2020 as part of the series Lord Blood-Rah's Nerve Wrackin' Theatre.
+Home media

-The film has been released on DVD for home viewing on numerous occasions, including as part of "Mill Creek Entertainment's 2007 100 Movie Packs of Sci-Fi Classics and Horror Classics."
+The film has been released on DVD several times, including as part of "Mill Creek Entertainment's 2007 100 Movie Packs of Sci-Fi Classics and Horror Classics."
 It was also in The Monster Collection: 16 Movies, a three-disc set from Echo Bridge Home Entertainment, released on 1 September 2015, and again on 13 September 2016 in Echo Bridge's The Midnight Horror Collection: Vol. 3.
 Willete Acquisition Corporation twice released The Atomic Brain as single discs less than two weeks apart, on 5 and 16 February 2016.
 A Monstrosity/Teenage Zombies (1959) double feature was offered by Bayview Entertainment/Retromedia as of 26 July 2016.
 The Atomic Brain was a single-disc DVD issued on 29 June 2017 by Film Detective.
 A double feature of Monstrosity/The City of the Dead (1960) came from Frolic Pictures on 8 October 2019, and another, The Dead One (1961)/Monstrosity, was issued by Image Entertainment on 30 October 2020.

 A 4K restoration of Monstrosity was released on BD-R and DVD-R in 2017 following a successful 2015/2016 Kickstarter campaign by Ben Solovey.
 It features audio commentary by Tom Weaver, who speaks about the making of the movie, and Dr. Robert J. Kiss, who discusses its theatrical and TV release.